gabmansur/fraud-detection-pyspark-pipeline/README.md

 ❓What surprised you while building this?

-I'd say more like want to sit and cry with how much time I lost battling Windows instead of writing code.
+Honestly, I spent more time debugging Windows issues than writing code...
 Between weird python3 alias issues, pip behaving like it was on vacation, and file paths deciding to rebel, I quickly learned that trying to do data engineering on native Windows is like trying to run a marathon in flip-flops.

 ![aaaaaaa](meme.png)